michaelschwarz/app.support/README.md

 If you have any questions or concerns, feel free to reach out via GitHub.

-Thanks again for your support!

-### App available on Apple AppStore
+### Apps available on Apple AppStore

 - Photo Library Export
   https://apps.apple.com/en/app/fotomediathek-export/id6741324048
 - Alltagszähler
   https://apps.apple.com/en/app/alltagsz%C3%A4hler/id1515808968

+## Contact

+For any reason you cannot create an issue here on GitHub, you can reach me via mail at app.support(at)nulleins01.de.